Africa's media hit hard by COVID-19 crisis | DW | 14.05.2020

 The brain drain from media houses by respected journalists has picked up speed since the crisis.

-In Liberia, many former reporters have switched to public relations or found employment with the government, further weakening the press.
+In Liberia, many former reporters have switched to the public relations sector or found employment with the government, further weakening the press.

-Faruk Dalhatu in Nigeria puts it like this: "I don't feel optimistic.
-The global economy is suffering."

 Evelyn Kapdeh in Liberia and Boukari Salissou in Niger contributed to this article.